-In 2017-18, Out-of-School Suspensions (OSSs) were down for the third consecutive year.
+Explanation of Change Description State Cost Local Cost In 2017-18, Out-of-School Suspensions (OSSs) were down for the third consecutive year.
 However, African-American students continued to receive Out-of-School Suspensions at a far greater rate than their peers of other races.
 This disproportionality increases exponentially in the middle grades.
 Despite such disproportionality, research indicates that black students don't "generally misbehave or endorse deviant behaviors" more than their white peers (Huang, 2016).
 However, there are ongoing concerns that some students are disproportionately impacted by adverse childhood experiences, which could be impacting their behavior at school.
-Research on programs focused on social and emotional learning (SEL) shows that a systematic process for promoting students' social and emotional development is the common element among schools that report an increase in academic success, improved quality of relationships between teachers and students, and a decrease in problem behavior (Durlak, Weissberg, Dymnicki, Taylor, & Schellinger, 2011).
-In acknowledgement of these research findings, we seek to invest in increasing the SEL capacity (emotional intelligence) of students, teachers and staff in the middle grades to decrease disproportionality in out-of-school suspensions.
+Research on programs focused on social and emotional learning (SEL) shows that a systematic process for promoting students' social and emotional development is the common element among schools that report an increase in academic success.

-Funding is also requested to increase the current contract with Communities In Schools (CIS) of Charlotte-Mecklenburg to provide additional social worker staffing support.
+Funding is also included to increase the current contract with Communities In Schools (CIS) of Charlotte-Mecklenburg to provide additional social worker staffing support.
 CIS will coordinate and provide tiers of support to surround students with a community of support, empowering them to stay in school and achieve in life.
 The goal of CIS is to contribute to the school's progress as identified by the school improvement plan in addition to addressing the needs that were identified in the CIS Annual Needs Assessment.
-Each support in this plan is intended to meet objectives specific to individual student and school-wide outcomes, which may include the following: Improvement in academic performance, Improvement in behavior, Improvement in attendance, Improvement in school climate.
-Through the work of CIS, partnerships are built that bring comprehensive resources and supports into the school to meet the needs of at-risk students and address risk factors related to dropout.
+Each support in this plan is intended to meet objectives specific to individual student and schoolwide outcomes, which may include the following: Improvement in academic performance, Improvement in behavior, Improvement in attendance, Improvement in school climate.
+Through the work of CIS, partnerships are built that bring comprehensive resources and supports into the school to meet the needs of at-risk students and address risk factors related to drop-out.